liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-sql-generator.md

     Using "instanceof" rather than "equals" allows the logic to apply to any subclasses (variants) of the given database.

+!!! tip

+    If you are looking to define a new operation, create a new `SqlStatement` class and then the `SqlGenerator` for it.

+!!! tip

+    When extending an existing SqlGenerator class, you **_must_** override getPriority() so it will be picked over the base implementation you are extending.
+    If you do not override this function they will both return the same priority and one will be chosen at random.

+    To ensure a higher value is returned, `return super.getPriority() + 5`.

+!!! tip

+    Also remember to always check the parent class's signature for methods it defines.
+It may have methods like `nullComesBeforeType()` which it uses to determine the final SQL and you simply have to override that method to get the correct SQL.

 ## API Documentation

 A complete description of the API, including what methods must be implemented and how is available [on the liquibase.sqlgenerator.SqlGenerator API page](../../code/api/sqlgenerator-sqlgenerator.md).